 The compulsory Pillar 1, also referred to as state pension, comprises federal old-age and survivors’ insurance (OASI), disability insurance (DI), and supplementary insurance (SI).
 It aims to secure livelihood.

 Pillar 2, also called pension fund, comprises occupational benefits insurance (OPA) and accident insurance (AI).
-It’s also compulsory for employees, and employers are responsible for arranging it for their staff.
+For employees with an annual salary of at least CHF 22,050 (as at 2023), it's compulsory and is the employer's responsibility.
 Together with Pillar 1, it was originally supposed to maintain the accustomed standard of living after retirement.
 As this is no longer realistic in most cases these days, private pension provision has greatly increased in significance.

 Those wishing to make private provision pay contributions into Pillar 3.
 This is a voluntary and flexible supplement to state pensions and occupational benefits insurance that can be used to plug pension gaps.
 It is paid out as a pension and/or in capital.
 There is a difference between tied (Pillar 3a) and flexible pension provision (Pillar 3b).